anisurrahman75/cluster-resources-backup-restore/design_draft.md

   - `--ordered-resources string`                           Mapping Kinds to an ordered list of specific resources of that Kind
   - `--selector labelSelector`                             Only back up resources matching this label selector

+## Finalize Flags:
+  - `--exclude-namespaces stringArray`
+  - `--exclude-resources stringArray`
+  - `--include-resources stringArray`
+  - `--include-cluster-resources optionalBool`
+  - `--or-selector orLabelSelector`                        Backup resources matching at least one of the label selector from the list
+  - `--ordered-resources string`                           Mapping Kinds to an ordered list of specific resources of that Kind
+  - `--selector labelSelector`

 ### **Some Example which solves user requirements:**

 **Backup an Application's Resources Including Dependencies**: